Why Ask One When You Can Ask $k$? Learning-to-Defer to the Top-$k$ Experts: Generalizing Learning-to-Defer to the Top- Experts

-\end{restatable} We prove this Lemma in Appendix \ref{appendix:lemma_topk_l2d_cla}.
+\end{restatable} We give a detailed explanation in Appendix \ref{appendix:lemma_topk_l2d_cla}.
 This loss quantifies the \emph{total cost} of allocating a query to $k$ entities, thereby unifying the one-stage (Definition~\ref{def_cla_l2d}) and two-stage (Definition~\ref{def_l2d}) objectives into a single formulation that explicitly supports joint decision-making across multiple entities.
 Unlike classical top-1 deferral, which only evaluates the outcome of a single choice, the top-$k$ loss accumulates both predictive errors and consultation costs across all selected entities.

 For instance, in binary classification with $\mathcal{Y}=\{1,2\}$ and two experts, the entity set is $\mathcal{A}=\{1,2,3,4\}$, where $j\leq 2$ correspond to labels and $j>2$ to experts.
 If the top-2 selection set is $\Pi_2(x)=\{3,1\}$, the incurred loss is $\mu_3(x,y)+\mu_1(x,y)$, jointly reflecting the cost of deferring to both expert $m_1$ and predicting label~1. \begin{remark} For $k=1$, the top-$k$ deferral loss reduces exactly to the classical objectives: the one-stage loss in Definition~\ref{def_cla_l2d} and the two-stage loss in Definition~\ref{def_l2d}. \end{remark}